Toward Culturally Grounded Natural Language Processing: Abstract

 \section{Abstract}

-Recent progress in multilingual NLP is often taken as evidence of broader global inclusivity, but a growing literature shows that multilingual capability and cultural competence come apart.
-This paper synthesizes over 50 papers from 2020--2026 spanning multilingual performance inequality, cross-lingual transfer, culture-aware evaluation, cultural alignment, multimodal local-knowledge modeling, benchmark design critiques, and community-grounded data practices.
-Across this literature, training data coverage remains a strong determinant of performance, yet it is not sufficient: tokenization, prompt language, translated benchmark design, culturally specific supervision, and multimodal context all materially affect outcomes \citep{joshi-etal-2020-state,blasi-etal-2022-systematic,philippy-etal-2023-towards,limisiewicz-etal-2023-tokenization,hammerl-etal-2025-beyond,bagheri-nezhad-agrawal-2024-drives,bagheri-nezhad-etal-2025-beyond}.
-Recent work on Global-MMLU, CDEval, WorldValuesBench, CulturalBench, CULEMO, CulturalVQA, GIMMICK, DRISHTIKON, WorldCuisines, CARE, CLCA, and newer critiques of benchmark design and community-grounded evaluation shows that strong multilingual models can still flatten local norms, misread culturally grounded cues, and underperform in lower-resource or community-specific settings \citep{wang-etal-2024-cdeval,zhao-etal-2024-worldvaluesbench,singh-etal-2025-global,chiu-etal-2025-culturalbench,belay-etal-2025-culemo,nayak-etal-2024-benchmarking,schneider-etal-2025-gimmick,maji-etal-2025-drishtikon,winata-etal-2025-worldcuisines,guo-etal-2025-care,liu-etal-2025-culturally,oh-etal-2025-culture,wu-etal-2025-incorporating,alkhamissi-etal-2026-hire,verma-etal-2026-safari}.
-We argue that the field should move from treating languages as isolated rows in a benchmark spreadsheet toward modeling \emph{communicative ecologies}: the institutions, scripts, translation pipelines, domains, modalities, and communities through which language is used.
-On that basis, we propose a research agenda for culturally grounded NLP centered on richer contextual metadata, culturally stratified evaluation, participatory alignment, within-language variation, and multimodal community-aware design.
+Multilingual NLP is often treated as a route to global inclusion, but linguistic coverage and cultural competence frequently diverge.
+This paper synthesizes over 50 papers spanning multilingual performance inequality, cross-lingual transfer, culture-aware evaluation, cultural alignment, multimodal benchmarks, benchmark-design critique, and community-grounded data practices.
+Across this literature, training data coverage remains important, but outcomes are also shaped by tokenization, prompt language, translated benchmark design, culturally grounded supervision, modality, and who authors or validates evaluation data.
+We argue that culturally grounded NLP should move beyond treating languages as isolated rows in benchmark tables and instead model communicative ecologies: the institutions, scripts, domains, modalities, and communities through which language is used.
+We propose a layered evaluation and reporting agenda centered on representation audits, mixed elicitation, ecological validity, community validation, adaptation provenance, within-language variation, and maintenance of living cultural resources.